jnormington/clubhouse.io-ruby/README.md

 # Clubhouse

-This gem provides a basic representation of the Clubhouse.io API.
+This gem is a client library for the Clubhouse v1 API

 If you don't know what [Clubhouse](https://clubhouse.io) is, I recommend you check it out, its an awesome project management system in its early days and can only get better.